loophp/collection/README.md

 ## Documentation

-On top of a complete documented code, the package include a full documentation that gets automatically compiled and published upon each commit at [https://loophp-collection.rtfd.io][33].
+On top of well-documented code, the package includes a complete documentation that gets automatically compiled and published upon each commit at [https://loophp-collection.rtfd.io][33].